 Courtney works with couples, families, individuals, and also facilitates group therapy.
 Family relationships can be the most rewarding and long-lasting.
 Sometimes additional support is needed to help relationships flourish.
 She works with teen girls ages 12+ to develop coping skills, self-esteem, strengthen parent-child relationships and help families increase resilience.
 In couples counseling she utilizes EFT to help couples repair the bonds strained from miscommunication, betrayal, disengagement, or unmet needs.
 She also loves to serve premarital couples as they prepare for a successful marriage.

-She facilitates DBT groups for teen girls 12-18 and also for adults age 18+. anting to improve mood, relationships, and decision making.
+She facilitates DBT groups for teen girls and adults, to improve mood, relationships, and decision making.
 Participants learn to live in the moment, cope with stress, and regulate emotions.
 These are life skills everyone needs!
 No diagnosis is required, but DBT can help with anxiety, depression, anger and impulsive behaviors.

 Courtney has a wide range of experience in the mental health field, including growing up with a brother with autism and physical disabilities, volunteering at a psych unit to support the schizophrenic patients, and working with teen girls in residential treatment.
 She volunteered as a missionary for her church for 18 months, lived for 4 months in Israel on a study abroad, and loves diversity/learning about different cultures from her clients.